How I Helped Accelerate Retail Location Evaluation: From 6 hours to < 1 minute

 Why is this important for retail real estate agents?

 Let's role play.
 Imagine you're the CEO of Guy-fil-A's.
 And you're looking to expand your franchise in Boston.
+You task your Real Estate Manager with finding the best place

 Where do you put your store?
 Where do you start?

 Let's role play.
 Imagine you're the CEO of Guy-fil-A's.
 And you're looking to expand your franchise in Boston.
+You task your Real Estate Manager with finding the best place

 Where do you put your store?
 Where do you start?